On Posterior Consistency of Tail Index for Bayesian Kernel Mixture Models: Tail Index of Location-Scale Mixture Models

-Theorem \ref{nrmcounter2} indicates that the tail indices of all distributions $F(x)$ drawn from Model \ref{model2} are almost surely the same, if each of the two marginals $G_{0,\mu}(\mu)$ and $G_{0,\sigma}(\sigma)$ satisfies either (i) or (ii) in Theorem \ref{nrmcounter1}.
-Again this leads to posterior inconsistency of tail index, by similar arguments after Theorem \ref{mfmcounter}.
+Theorem \ref{nrmcounter2} indicates that the tail indices of all distributions $F$ drawn from Model (\ref{model2}) are almost surely the same, if each of the two marginals $G_{0,\mu}$ and $G_{0,\sigma}$ satisfies either (i) or (ii) in Theorem \ref{nrmcounter1}.
+Again this indicates that there is no meaningful posterior consistency for tail index, by similar arguments after Theorem \ref{mfmcounter}.
 Theorem \ref{nrmcounter2} and its proof also lead to two other interesting implications.
-First, if the conditions for the two marginals of the base measure hold, then the tail index of $F(x)$ only depends on the tail indices of the two marginals, but not on the full joint base measure $G_0(\mu,\sigma)$.
-Second, whether $\alpha_+(F)$ is the same for all $F$ does not depend on the tail behavior of the kernel $k(\cdot)$, even if $k(\cdot)$ is a heavy tailed kernel.
+First, if the conditions for the two marginals of the base measure hold, then the tail index of $F$ only depends on the tail indices of the two marginals, but not on the full joint distribution $G_0(\mu,\sigma)$.
+Second, whether $\alpha_+(F)$ is the same for all $F\sim \Pi_n(\cdot|{\bf X}^n)$ does not depend on the tail behavior of the kernel $k(\cdot)$, even if $k(\cdot)$ is a heavy tailed kernel.

 \begin{remark} The assumption of symmetric $G_{0,\mu}$ is only used as a sufficient condition for the case where $G_{0,\mu}$ satisfies (ii) of Theorem \ref{nrmcounter1} and $G_{0,\sigma}$ satisfies (i) of Theorem \ref{nrmcounter1}, in other words, the case where $G_{\mu}$ has thin left and right tails and $G_{\sigma}$ has a super heavy right tail.
 The assumption of symmetric $G_{0,\mu}$ is not necessary for the conclusions of Theorem \ref{nrmcounter2} to hold when both $G_{\mu}$ and $G_{\sigma}$ are thin tailed, and when $G_{\mu}$ has a super heavy right tail.
-Details of the proof can be found in the appendix. \end{remark}
+Details of the proof can be found in Appendix A. \end{remark}

+\begin{remark} The proof of Theorem \ref{nrmcounter2} also relies on the moment techniques in Lemma A.1--A.3 in Appendix A, which relate the tail index of $F$ to the moments of $F$, and subsequently the moments of the kernel $k(\cdot)$ and the mixing distribution $G$.
+As a side product of this proof, we recovered the famous Breiman lemma in \cite{Bre65} about scale mixtures with heavy tailed mixing measures.
+Suppose in Model \eqref{model2} we only have the scale mixture $f(x)=\int \sigma^{-1}k(x/\sigma) \ud G(\sigma)$ and $G$ has tail index $\alpha_+(G)\in (0,+\infty)$.
+The Breiman lemma says that if the kernel $k(\cdot)$ has a tail index larger than $\alpha_+(G)$, i.e. it has a thinner tail than $G$, then the mixture $f(x)$ is also heavy tailed with tail index $\alpha_+(G)$.
+This is an immediate result of our Lemma A.3. \end{remark}